Helsinki-NLP/Opus-MT/README.md

 pip install -r requirements.txt
 ```

-Download the language models from http://opus.nlpl.eu/Opus-MT.php and place it in models directory.
+Download the translation models from https://github.com/Helsinki-NLP/Opus-MT/tree/master/train/models and place it in models directory.

 Then edits the services.json to point to that models.